Five Years to Becoming a Debt-Free JD: How One Attorney Paid Off Six-Figure Law School Debt

 Law careers are traditionally viewed as lucrative and enviable.
 Yet, many attorneys are saddled with mortgage-sized law school debt after graduation.

 About five years ago, Harvard Law School left one law school grad and blogger, DebtFreeJD, with nearly $150,000 in student loan debt.
 After a few years of payments, she’d made a $25,000 dent in that total.
 Then, she and her husband made an ambitious vow to tackle her remaining law school debt in one year and two months—about the same amount of time it took to build the Empire State Building.
 Today, thanks to diligence and a refinance, she has earned her DebtFreeJD moniker.

 Law school loan debt payoff, as DebtFreeJD knows, is a lot like a skyscraper’s floor-by-floor construction, in that it can involve a combination of hard-core budgeting, loan forgiveness programs, and loan refinancing before it tops off.
-Refinancing, which is particularly suitable for attorneys because of their expected salary trajectory, can accelerate repayment while saving money on interest.
-As of June, 2016, the average lifetime savings for SoFi members who refinance their student loans is $22,359.
+Refinancing your student loan, which is particularly suitable for attorneys because of their expected salary trajectory, can accelerate repayment while saving money on interest.

 Loan forgiveness programs, meanwhile, can also help lower debt if you qualify (by entering public service, for example).
 Offering tax-free forgiveness for eligible loans after 120 qualifying monthly payments, loan forgiveness programs are available through federal and state governments, organizations, and individual law schools.
 Some entities also offer loan repayment assistance programs (LRAPs), providing funds to make monthly payments.